RedHatInsights/ccx-notification-service/docs/configuration.md

 1. TOC
 {:toc}

-Configuration is done by toml config, default one is `config.toml` in working directory, but it can be overwritten by `NOTIFICATION_SERVICE_CONFIG_FILE` env var.
+Configuration is done by toml config, default one is `config.toml` in working directory, but it can be overwritten by `NOTIFICATION_SERVICE_CONFIG_FILE` environment variable.

-Also each key in config can be overwritten by corresponding env var.
-For example if you have config
+Also each key in configuration file can be overwritten by corresponding environment variable.
+For example if you have the following configuration:

 ```toml
 [storage]